The generalized Pareto process; with a view towards application and simulation: Pareto processes

-Another remark on Rootz\'en and Tajvidi (2006): their Theorem 2.2(ii) is not completely correct.
-It is not sufficient to require condition (6) of the same paper for $\mathbf x>\mathbf 0$.
+Another remark on Rootz{\'e}n and Tajvidi \cite{RootzenTajvidi}: their Theorem 2.2(ii) is not completely correct.
+It is not sufficient to require condition (6) of the same paper for $x,y>0$.
 A counter example is given by

 and zero elsewhere.
-This distribution satisfies (6) for $\mathbf x>\mathbf 0$ but not for all $\mathbf x$ and it is not a generalized Pareto distribution.
+This distribution satisfies (6) for $x,y>0$ but not for all $(x,y)$ and it is not a generalized Pareto distribution.